MalcolmPereira/eightball/README.md

 ....
 ```

-Finally output plugin routes the statement  a logging service.
-The logging service is running on 10.0.0.182
+Finally output plugin routes statements t0 a logging service.
+The logging service is running some reachable address e.g. 10.0.0.182

 ```yaml
 ....